astropy/astropy/docs/development/releasing.rst

 #.
 On the github issue tracker, add a new milestone for the next major version.

 #.
 Repeat the above steps for the astropy-helpers, using the same version series.

-#.
-Run the tests twice in a row without cleaning anything up in between.

 .. _release-procedure-bug-fix: